 If you aren’t familiar with the term ‘umami’, it’s basically called the “fifth taste,” after salty, sweet, sour, and bitter.
 It’s that deep, intense flavor that’s hard to describe but now that I pointed it out, you can kind of already taste it.

 I’ve tried so many variations of Aloo Gobi.
-Dry mango (amchur) powder for an extra sour kick.
+Indian-style using dry mango (amchur) powder for an extra sour kick.
 Tomato paste for extra color.
 Yogurt for a little creaminess.
 Of course, you can add in whichever of these appeals to you.

 With that extra umami touch.